-Probe holders for the detection of longitudinal defects, transverse defects and laminations.
+Probe holders for the detection of longitudir defects, transverse defects and laminations.
 Also the wall thickness is measured.
-In this case, a phased array testing electronics is employed.
+In this case, the phased array technique is employed.

-Ultrasonic tube inspection with testing portal

-KARL DEUTSCH has developed ultrasonic testing equipment since 1951 and shipped the first inspection system for seamless tubes more than 40 years ago.
-Many improvements of the ECHOGRAPH-electronics, the robust testing mechanics and the ultrasonic probes have led to our current state-of-the-art.
+Ultrasonic tube inspection with testing portal KARL DEUTSCH has developed ultrasonic testing equipment since 1951 and has shipped the first inspection system for seamless tubes more than 50 years ago.
+Many improvements for the ECHOGRAPH electronics, the robust testing mechanics and the ultrasonic probes have led to our current state-of-the-art.
 All components (testing electronics, testing mechanics, ultrasonic probes) are developed and assembled in-house.
 KARL DEUTSCH maintains a strict quality management system according to DIN EN ISO 9001 which was firstly certified in 1993!

-Unique about this testing system is the way of coupling the ultrasound into the specimen.
+Unique about this testing system is the way to couple the ultrasound into the specimen.
 Water jet coupling is used, which means that the water path between probe and tube surface is in the order of several centimetres.
-This method of ultrasonic coupling results in little wear of the probes and the probe guiding devices.
+This method of ultrasonic coupling results in little wear for the probes and the probe guiding devices.
 Also for a rough tube surface, stable coupling conditions are achieved because the water path can vary more than with gap coupling.
-The ultrasonic testing system ECHOGRAPH-RPTR is designed for rough environmental conditions and a high throughput.
-As well, this system is especially suitable for off-line inspection.
+The UT system ECHOGRAPH RPTR is designed for rough environmental conditions and a high throughput.
+This system is especially suitable for an off-line inspection.
 It consists of a testing portal and several multi-probe holders.
 The tubes are typically loaded with a transverse conveyor.
 Once the tubes are placed in the testing portal, rollers put the tubes into rotation.
 The number of probe holders is chosen in accordance with the desired throughput and the respective testing task(s).
 The probe holders are linearly moved along the tube and inspect the tube in the 12 o'clock position.
 Rotational and translatory movements result in helical test traces.

 Many testing tasks are possible.
 ERW-tubes (electric-resistance welded tubes with longitudinal weld seam) are tested for laminations, i.e. with straight-beam probes.
 Also the wall thickness can be measured with this setup.
 Seamless tubes are typically tested for longitudinal defects.
-Ultrasonic incidence is produced in the clockwise and the counterclockwise direction.
+Ultrasonic incidence is produced in the clockwise and the counter-clockwise direction.
 Some specifications also ask for the detection of transverse defects.
 In that case, ultrasonic incidence is produced in both axial directions of the tube.